 Wright Auditorium on the Campus of East Carolina University in Greenville, NC 27858

-Parking is located in front and beside the Messick Theatre Arts Center adjacent to Wright.
+Parking is located in front and beside the Messick Theatre Arts Center adjacent to Wright and behind Mendenhall Student Center.

 WHO MAY REGISTER